prima101112/gadageni/README.md

 ### **next feature may will be**

-- OCR an images put and image and what is the text in it
+- OCR images put and image and what is the text in it
 - image generation (should be API with multi modal)
 - blog post researcher and generator to hugo blog (personal)